Pratiksha1364/Library-Management-System/README.md

 Getting Started
 Follow the instructions to get the project running on your local machine for development and testing.

-Prerequisites
+Prerequisites:
 java

 Installation
 Clone the repository:
 git clone https://github.com/Pratiksha1364/Library-Management-System/new/master

-Running the tests
+Running the tests:
 To ensure the reliability of the library management system, unit tests are provided.
 To run these tests:
 Junit test

-Built With
+Built With:
 Java - The runtime used
 Junit - Testing framework

-Author
+Author:
 Pratiksha Rajput - L.D.
 College Of Engineering